-Under the contract assistance agreement between the City and the State of Connecticut, current principal and interest payments for existing acquired and restructured general obligation (GO) bonds will be paid by the State of CT.
-The FY2019-FY2023 forecast does not include the debt service for the City's general obligation bonded debt.
+Under the contract assistance agreement between the City and the State of Connecticut, current principal and interest payments for existing acquired and restructured General Obligation Bonds will be paid by the State of CT.
+The FY2019-FY2023 forecast does not include the debt service for the City's General Obligation bonded debt.
 The City will continue to service the Hartford Stadium Authority Revenue Bonds and therefore this debt service is appropriately budgeted within the debt service forecast at \$4.6 million annually.
 This debt service line item also contains the GILOT (Grant in Lieu of Taxes) debt service related to a past CBRA (Connecticut Brownfields Redevelopment Authority) project with the University of Hartford.
 The Debt Service and Other Capital line item does not include any funding for new debt issuance.
-The City will manage its Capital Improvement Program to meet basic City infrastructure on a pay-go (pay-as-you-go) basis for fiscal years 2019-2023.
+The City will manage its Capital Improvement Program to meet basic City infrastructure on a pay-go basis for fiscal years 2019-2023.